-The import and consumption of Norfluran (HFC-134a) in Medical Doze Inhalers (MDI) was 6.7 tonnes and the import and consumption of Apafluran (HFC-227ea) in MDIs was 0.9 tonnes.
-This is an increase compared to the consumption in 2021.
-Since 2015, the import and consumption of HFCs in MDI has increased 65% because of extended use of MDIs with spray-function.
+The import and consumption of Norfluran (HFC-134a) in Medical Dose Inhalers (MDI) was 7,1 tonnes.
+This is an increase compared to the consumption og 6.7 tonnes in 2022.
+The import and consumption of Apafluran (HFC-227ea) in MDIs was 0.7 tonnes.
+This is a decrease compared to the consumption in 2022.
+Since 2015, the total import and consumption of HFCs in MDI has increased 89% because of extended use of MDIs with spray-function.
 MDIs with HFC propellant are prescribed when a patients lung capacity is not in conditions to inhale the medicine unaided.